Quick math example

 Topical vs injectable framing

 Topical GHK-Cu products are typically pre-formulated and do not require this math.
-The calculator is intended for situations where you are reconstituting a lyophilized vial yourself.
+The calculator is intended for situations where you are reconstituting a lyophilized vial yourself, and it reports mg/mL concentration rather than the percentage strength used on cosmetic labels.